iuryr/tractian_take_home_challenge/README.md

    ```
 2. **Preparing to run the project**
     ```bash
-    make all #this will build MongoDB container and run setup.py to generate samples
+    make all # setup of MongoDB container + run setup.py to generate samples
     ```
 3. **Running the project**
     ```bash